philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 ga('send', 'pageview');
 ```

-While this code is definitely more complicated, and changing it will increase the risk of things breaking.
-I'd still recommend you do just that.
+While this code is definitely more involved than the other snippets, and changing it will increase the risk of things breaking.
+I'd still recommend you don't blindly paste it into your website.

-The Google Analytics developer documentation has an [unminifed and commented version of this script](https://developers.google.com/analytics/devguides/collection/analyticsjs/advanced#snippetReference), and I highly suggest looking at that to see what's actually going on.
+The Google Analytics developer documentation has an [unminified and commented version of this script](https://developers.google.com/analytics/devguides/collection/analyticsjs/advanced#snippetReference), and I highly suggest looking at that to see what's actually going on.

-To spoil the mystery, if you download their external script elsewhere, and if you don't need to rename the `ga` function, the following code will work just fine:
+To spoil the mystery, unless you're doing something custom, the code below will work just fine:

 ```javascript
 // Initialize the `ga` function and its properties.